aitzaz70/MuhammadZaz-VU-FIREWALL-EXTENSION/README.md

 ## 🎥 Video Tutorial

-For a detailed walkthrough of the installation and usage, watch our video tutorial:
+For a detailed walkthrough of the installation and usage, watch our video tutorial: https://github.com/user-attachments/assets/e189ee07-ab48-4f6a-83d2-c0b878990ad7
-**Watch Video Tutorial**
-https://github.com/user-attachments/assets/e189ee07-ab48-4f6a-83d2-c0b878990ad7

 ---